 Digital notepads are becoming increasingly popular devices as they offer a number of advantages over traditional paper notepads.
 They are more portable, take up less space, and can be easily edited and shared.

 Additionally, many digital notepads offer features that paper notepads simply can’t match, such as the ability to add multimedia content and collaborate with others in real time.

 The old adage “written words are better than pictures” holds true for many people.

-Although modern technology has made it easier to share ideas and thoughts with others, there will always be those who want their messages delivered in an old-fashioned way – handwriting them!
+Although modern technology has made it easier to share ideas and thoughts with others, there will always be those who want to stick with the old-fashioned way of writing by hand.

-There’s actually research showing how pen to paper helps improve cognitive skills like memory formation as well as mental health by providing a more continuous flow of information throughout our day.
+There’s actually research showing how pen-to-paper helps improve cognitive skills like memory formation as well as mental health by providing a more continuous flow of information throughout our day.

-Which can ultimately make life seem less hectic overall (and maybe help you stay organized!).
+Which can ultimately make life seem less hectic overall (and maybe help you stay organized).

-It reported a 2017 study in the journal Frontiers in Psychology, which found that regions of the brain that are associated with learning are more active when we complete a task by hand than when it’s completed on a keyboard.
+It reported a study in the Journal Frontiers in Psychology, which found that regions of the brain that are associated with learning are more active when we complete a task by hand than when it’s completed on a keyboard device.

 Nevertheless, our technology seems to replace handwriting with typing, and those who love writing by hand are torn between the familiarity of handwriting and the convenience offered by technology.